 A renewed interest in our environment and how to preserve it brings a renewed interest in sustainability.
 Saving seeds with kids is the perfect lesson on sustainability coupled with instruction in self-sufficiency.
 Seed harvesting for kids is an opportunity to teach children about history, geography, anatomy, genetics, and biology.
 Even spelling and mathematics can be incorporated into these lessons.

-More importantly, harvesting plant seeds with your children teaches them about where their food comes from, how it is grown and why it is important to respect the land and the people who produce our food.
+More importantly, harvesting plant seeds with your children teaches them about where their food comes from, how it is grown and why it is important

 There are multitudes of ways you can collect seeds with your children.
 Harvest seeds from the garden in late summer and fall.
 Once the flowers have finished blooming, leave some of the heads on the plant to dry and then collect the seeds.
 Seeds can be saved in labeled plastic bags, in repurposed glass or plastic containers, in film containers, paper envelopes, you name it.
 Just remember to clearly label what each vessel contains.